May 22 - 26, 2017

-Description: Our five-day workshop focuses on training science faculty to teach with case studies, to write their own cases, and to assess their students’ learning with cases.
+Description: Our five-day summer workshop focuses on training science faculty to teach with case studies, to write their own cases, and to assess their students’ learning with cases.
 The first three days of the workshop focus on learning the case study method, with demonstrations and time to prepare cases of your own.
 During the final two days of the workshop, all participants are required to teach a case before a student audience using a case they have developed during the workshop.
 In addition, workshop participants are expected to produce a case study within six months of the workshop for our national, peer-reviewed case collection.

 Intended Audience: The workshop is open to anyone interested in science education, including high school teachers and international teachers.
 Past workshops have included instructors of biology, chemistry, physics, astronomy, computer science, mathematics, geology, geography, psychology, anthropology, nursing, dentistry, medicine, engineering, science education, and other related disciplines.